-We know fish treats are all the rage right now.
+Fish treats are all the rage right now.
 They’re dominating the dog treat market with their sun-fished sized variety and aromatic taste.
-But the benefits don’t stop there.
 Treats from the deep blue sea are fully loaded with healthy perks targeting skin, coat, digestion and essential oils in one sweet and salty package.

 What are the benefits of fish treats?